actionhero/actionhero/readme.markdown

 [![Build Status](https://secure.travis-ci.org/evantahler/actionHero.png)](http://travis-ci.org/evantahler/actionHero)

 ## Who is an actionHero?
 actionHero is a minimalist transactional API framework for sockets and http clients using [node.js](http://nodejs.org).
 It was inspired by the [DAVE PHP framework](http://github.com/evantahler/php-dave-api).
-The goals of actionHero are to create an easy-to-use package to get started making combination http and socket APIs RIGHT NOW.
+The goals of actionHero are to create an easy-to-use framework to get started making combination http and socket APIs as quickly as possible.

 The actionHero API aims to simplify and abstract may of the common tasks that these types of APIs require.  actionHero does the work for you, and he's not _CRUD_, and he's never taking a _REST_.
-I was tired of bloated frameworks that were designed to run as monolithic applications which include M's, V's, and C's together in a single running application.
-This tethering of view to business logic doesn't make much sense in modern web development when your presentation layer can just as easily be a mobile application or a website.
-There are also many scaling issues when you expect your single application to be able to handle all these separate types of consumers.
+I was tired of "heavy" frameworks that were designed to run as monolithic applications which include M's, V's, and C's together in a single running application.
+This tethering of view to business logic doesn't make much sense in modern web development (from a server PoV) when your presentation layer can just as easily be a mobile application or a website.

 The actionHero API defines a single access point and accepts GET and POST input.
 You define "Actions" which handle input and response, such as "userAdd" or "geoLocate".
 The actionHero API is NOT "RESTful", in that it does not use the normal http verbs (Get, Put, etc) and uses a single path/endpoint.
-This was chosen to make it as simple as possible for devices/users to access the functions, including low-level embedded devices which may have trouble with all the HTTP verbs.
+This was chosen to make it as simple as possible for devices/users to access the actions, including low-level embedded devices which may have trouble with all the HTTP verbs.
 To see how simple it is to handle basic actions this package comes with a few basic Actions included.
 Check them out in `api/actions/`.

 ## Actions
 The meat of actionHero is the Action framework.
 Actions are the basic units of a request and work for HTTP and socket responses.
-The goal of an action is to set the `connection.response` ( and `connection.error` when needed) values to build the response to the client
+The goal of an action is to set the `connection.response` ( and `connection.error` when needed) value to build the response to the client

 Here's an example of a simple action which will return a random number to the client: